axatbhardwaj/olas-dev-assignment/readme.md

 - [Tenderly](https://tenderly.co/) for providing a platform to test and debug Ethereum smart contracts.
 - [web3.py](https://web3py.readthedocs.io/en/stable/) for simplifying Ethereum interactions in Python.
+- look at example.env for the environment variables required.